galaxypi/galaxy-design/README.md

 [› Galaxy Roadmap page](https://github.com/galaxypi/galaxy/blob/master/docs/roadmap.md) _(galaxypi/galaxy/docs/roadmap.md)_

-Galaxy's mission is to become the world's largest network of decentralized nodes offering services for decentralized platforms.
+Galaxy's mission is to become the world's largest blockchain agnostic, always on, node network and protocol offering services to decentralized platforms.

 We are looking to accomplish this by executing the following;

-- [ ] Building and maintaining the Galaxy blockchain.
+- [ ] Building and maintaining the Galaxy blockchain and protocol.
 - [ ] Designing and building beautiful modified tiny computers (Raspberry Pi) as Galaxy nodes.
 - [ ] Providing an exceptional API, SDK and marketplace experience that allows developers to easily access and build on top of the Galaxy node network.
 - [ ] A simple and easy node owner interface and incentive program to incentivize node owners.
-- [ ] Provide the best experience for developers to quickly deploy apps and services to decentralized platforms.
+- [ ] Provide the best experience for developers to quickly deploy node modules, apps and services to decentralized platforms.

 View the detailed [Galaxy Roadmap page](https://github.com/galaxypi/galaxy/blob/master/docs/roadmap.md) _(galaxypi/galaxy/docs/roadmap.md)_ to learn more about project overview, goals, execution to date, milestones, current tech stack, and more...